onekapisch/onekapisch/README.md

 ## 🧬 About Me

 - 👔 Enterprise AI Architect at Siemens Healthineers HQ in Germany
-- ⚒️ Building useful Web Apps and iOS Apps that makes a difference
+- ⚒️ Building useful Web Apps and macOS Apps that make a difference
 - 🧠 Obsessed with clarity, leverage, and clean execution
 - 🌍 Based in **Germany**, shipping globally